 - This hike took us a total of 5 hours.
 We spent 2.5 hours hiking up, 1 hour at the top, and 1.5 hours back down.
-We were running 2 cameras for video and using one for photos.
-It took us a while!
+We were running 2 cameras for video and using one for photos, so it took us a lot longer than we expected,

 - Mt.
 Woodson is the tallest peak of the small range of mountains in the area, including Iron Mountain.

 - Bring lots of water!
 These are our favorite travel water bottles.
 After being out in the heat, we felt dehydrated when we got home.
 They recommend 2 liters per person.
 We love the Hydro Flask Trail Series bottles.